TechWise-Cohort2-Team21/GLOpyL/README.md

 # GLOpyL
-This program translates Python code into a different world languages.
-We will begin with functionality for English and Spanish, then expand language options if time allows.
+This program translates Python code (in English) into a different world languages.
+We have functionality for Spanish and French, and are working on Chinese (Simplified) and Hindi.

 ## Want to connect on LinkedIn?
 Use the links below - we would love to hear from you!